netresearch/dhl-module-versenden-m1/doc/src/EndUserDoc.rst

   * Bank data

-The sections *Shipping Methods → DHL* and *Shipping Methods → DHL (deprecated)* are core parts of Magento® which connect to the webservice of DHL USA only.
+The sections *Shipping Methods → DHL* and *Shipping Methods → DHL (deprecated)* are core parts of OpenMage which connect to the webservice of DHL USA only.
 They are not relevant for DHL Business Shipping (Versenden) in Germany.

 **Do not enable those sections if you are using DHL Versenden (Shipping)!**